bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

 Visual Studio Code is a cross-platform code editor from Microsoft.
 You can install different extensions within VS Code to enable features for code development such as remote SSH, debugging, compiling, etc.

-1. Download VS Code from here: <https://code.visualstudio.com/download> for your operating system.
+1. Download VS Code [from here](https://code.visualstudio.com/download) for your operating system.
 Follow graphical instructions for installation.

 2. If you want to open an empty file in your current working directory using VS Code, then type: